 Western Michigan University’s Department of Dance is nationally recognized as a community that values aesthetic breadth, student choice, and disciplinary excellence.
-In our mission as a dance community, we are committed to:
+As a dance community we are committed to:

 - The highest aesthetic standards,

-- Being of service to our diverse cultural global community,
+- Being of service to our diverse cultural community,

 - Excellence in creative and scholarly research,